Butte Copper Kings

 The truly iconic branding element of this time is the elevation of a crudely-drawn Copper King logo.
 This logo had been used for print merchandise since at least the mid-eighties, but first appeared on the teams’ caps during the Texas days.
 The logo was a king with a large black beard, hair, a copper crown, red neckerchief, and a big toothy grin/grimace.
 His hands held a large bat cocked back over his shoulder, though the rest of his arms were nowhere to be seen.
 In some iterations, the copper king was nestled in the old copper B, but often, he would have exclusive cap territory.
 Original caps with this king logo are highly sought-after on the collector market, and Ebbets Field Flannels has produced replicas.

 The Copper Kings had one more stint as an independent/co-op team, and this one lasted three seasons, from 1993-1995.
 Minor league luminary Miles Wolff was a part owner of the club during this period.
 Players were organizational members of many MLB organizations, and remarkably, only one player in those three years would go on to have a major league career, and it was a no-name who was only in the bigs for a bit.
 This was another low point for the Copper Kings, but fortunes were brighter than they had been ten years previous.

 1996 was a positive year for Butte.
-The team was sold to the Goldklang Group, meaning that actor Bill Murray became a part owner of the Copper Kings.
+The Copper Kings were sold to members of the Goldklang Group, including actor Bill Murray.
 Furthermore, even though the team was still independent on paper, and had a ragtag pocket of free agents, they were essentially a farm club of the yet-to-play Tampa Bay Devil Rays.
 In fact, the very first draft picks of the Tampa Bay franchise had their pro debuts in Butte.